 Background & Research Interests

-Dr. Wang is a research fellow in the Division of Preventive and Behavioral Medicine at the University of Massachusetts Medical School and an instructor in the Department of Social and Behavioral Sciences at the Harvard School of Public Health.
+Dr. Wang is an Assistant Professor in the Department of Community Health Sciences at the Boston University School of Public Health and an Instructor in the Department of Social and Behavioral Sciences at the Harvard School of Public Health.
 She has served as an evaluation consultant for the Centers for Disease Control and Prevention (CDC), Department of Housing and Urban Development, and the National Coalition to End Childhood Lead Poisoning for the Green and Healthy Homes Initiative.

 In 2011, she was awarded the Albert Schweitzer Fellowship to support her work to reduce the sugar-sweetened beverage consumption among youth through media literacy, health literacy, and healthy communication training in collaboration with Sociedad Latina.
 Her research interests include addressing racial/ethnic and socioeconomic disparities in obesity and obesity-related conditions through community-engaged research, as well as the design, implementation, evaluation, and dissemination of culturally- and linguistically-tailored interventions that promote healthy eating and physical activity among underserved children and families.
 Her research has been supported by the Maternal and Child Health Bureau Training Grant, the Ellen Feldberg Gordon Fund for Eating Disorders Research, and the University of Massachusetts Worcester Prevention Research Center.